Fine Arts Theatre

 3 people favorited this theater

-Originally named for a small community, Mayfield, which was later annexed to Palo Alto.
-The Mayfield Theater was originally a simple Spanish Mission style structure, but was given a plain Moderne facade and marquee in 1951.
-It was still listed as the Mayfield Theater in the 1957 edition of Film Daily Yearbook.
-It soon became the Cardinal Theater.
-The last chain to operate it was Renaissance Rialto as the Fine Arts Theater.
+The 500-seat California Avenue Theatre was opened on August 19, 1926 with Perlmutter & Potash in “Partners Again”.
+It was equipped with an American Photo-player organ.
+It was later renamed Mayfield Theatre for a small community south of Palo Alto, Mayfield, which was later annexed to Palo Alto.
+The Mayfield Theater was originally a simple Spanish Mission style structure, but was given a plain Moderne style façade and marquee in 1951.
+It was still listed as the Mayfield Theatre in the 1957 edition of Film Daily Yearbook.
+Following renovations in spring of 1951 it was renamed Cardinal Theatre.
+The last chain to operate it was Renaissance Rialto as the Fine Arts Theatre.

-Closed in the late-1980’s, the building is now an oriental rug gallery, though conversion back to a theater would be relatively easy.
-The marquee still reads Fine Arts in neon, and the original facade still exists in part behind the 1950’s era fascia.
+Closed in the late-1980’s, the building is now an oriental rug gallery, though conversion back to a theatre would be relatively easy.
+The marquee still reads Fine Arts in neon, and the original façade still exists in part behind the 1950’s era fascia.